GlenMartin31/Multivariate-Binary-CPMs/README.md

 # Multivariate Logistic CPMs
 Repo for the paper entitled "Clinical Prediction Models to Predict the Risk of Multiple Binary Outcomes: a comparison of multivariate approaches", which is in preparation.
+A pre-print of the paper is avaliable at: https://arxiv.org/abs/2001.07624

 The paper explores statistical methodology to allow the development of clinical prediction models (CPMs) for two binary outcomes simultaneously, rather than modelling as seperate outcomes.

 The repo contains the coding scripts and results from the simulation study described in the paper as follows:
 ## Code sub-folder